briemcnally/Ski-Free-2/README.md

 * Webpack to bundle and serve up various scripts

 Architecture:
-* `app.js`: Entry file
-* `game.js`: This script will house the primary logic for the game including functions for rendering, starting, stopping and pausing the game.
+* `game.js`: Entry file.
+This script will house the primary logic for the game including functions for rendering, starting, stopping and pausing the game.
 * `player.js`: This script manages the logic for the player
 * `monster.js`: This script will handle details for handling the logic and rending of the snow monster
+* `rock.js`: This script manages the creation of a rock object
+* `rock_manager.js`: This script manages the placement of rocks on the animation frame
+* `tree.js`: This script manages the creation of a tree object
+* `tree_manager.js`: This script manages the placement of trees on the animation frame and contains logic for increased forest density as game progresses

 ## Implementation Timeline